cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/tutorial-mapbox.md

 **3. Updating the settings file:**<br/>

-At the point, you may also want to update the visualisation's `setting.json` file to start the visualisation in a better location and at an appropriate zoom level to see all of England.
+At this point, you may also want to update the visualisation's `setting.json` file to start the visualisation in a better location and at an appropriate zoom level to see all of England.
 Copy and paste the below into the `settings.json` file before refreshing the visualisation.

 ```json
 {